salesfire/tech-tests/frontend/README.md

 1. **Landing**
    - A visitor opens the search page.
 2. **Typing**
-   - As the user types “michael cor,” the SearchBar component emits the query on each keyup.
+   - As the user types “michael cor,”
 3. **Fetching**
-   - The application dispatches a Vuex action that calls the Salesfire search API.
+   - The application dispatches a pinia action that calls the Salesfire search API.
 4. **Displaying**
-   - Once results arrive, Vuex state is updated and the ResultsSet component renders product suggestions.
+   - Once results arrive, pinia state is updated and the ResultsSet component renders product suggestions.
 5. **Cancelling**
    - If the user types again before the previous request resolves, the in-flight request is aborted to prevent stale results.